LiptonLeon/LiptonLeon/README.md

 Bachelor of Computer Science at Technical University of Lodz.
 Fan of racing games and DnD.
 I've started my gamdev journey 4 years ago.
 My first (and favourite) engine is Godot, but currently I'm working on two Unity projects.
 I've also got some experience with Unreal Engine.

+# Game engine project

+During CS course at TUL we were required to create a video game using custom made engine.
+After 4 months of work in a team of 7 people we've managed to make **AiPost**.
+We've showcased out project at Zespołowe Tworzenie Gier Komputerowych 2024 contest in Lodz and won 1st place.
+Full source code is available [here](https://github.com/Memory-Leak-Games/Project-InPostors)!

 # Game projects #

 [<img alt="AiPost" src="res/aipost.png" title="AiPost"/>](https://tollto.itch.io/aipost)